 Surviving A Tsunami of Grief: A Conversation with Andrea Maher

 Remember playing in the sand, your back to the ocean, oblivious of the huge waves heading toward you?
-Suddenly, a mountain of raging water crashes over your body and not only slams you body into the sand but before you can catch a breath, another huge wave pulls you out to into a rip tide.
-Andrea Maher experienced tumultuous life events that threatened to pull her under a raging ocean of grief, shattered dreams and hopelessness.
+Suddenly, a mountain of raging water crashes over your body, and slams you body into the sand.
+Before you can catch a breath, another huge wave pulls you out to sea and into a rip tide.
+Similarly, Andrea Maher experienced tumultuous life events that threatened to pull her under a raging ocean of grief, shattered dreams, and hopelessness.
 Her oldest son’s battle with drug addiction ended when drug induced hypothermia took his life.
 Several years later, her youngest son made a decision that would forever change his life and resulted in imprisonment.
-How does a mother not just survive but find hope and joy when a tsunami of grief repeatedly slams her deeper into an abyss of sorrow?
-In this transparent conversation Andrea shares her story as a means of offering help and hope to others slammed by life, who are holding on by their fingernails.
+How does a mother not just survive, but find hope and joy when a tsunami of grief repeatedly slams her deeper into an abyss of sorrow?
+In this transparent conversation, Andrea shares her story as a means of offering help and hope to others slammed by life, who are holding on by just their fingernails.
 There is hope.

 Andrea Maher's Bio